ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 So, you know, the World Wide Web is like 40 billion computers!
 Now we're evolving from just computers to spaces and objects and everything within there.
 So, you know, it's not going to be a matter of people? getting people to do that.
-"It's, you know, people are going to go, ""Wow, I can do that!"""
+It's, you know, people are going to go, "Wow, I can do that!"
 And, you know, it's going to be a natural progression.
 As far as the Active Inference AI, it's going to start working within the network, and it's just going to grow.
 So the more people are engaging on, you know, within the Spatial Web network, and the more people that are building these AI apps?